Home

 make load.image.controlplane

 Warning: The integration tests are currently written in Golang, which is a little awkward, but it is a temporary situation as we rewrite them in Rust.
-Run make test.integration.deprecated after deploying your custom images to the cluster.
+Run make test.integration.deprecated after deploying your custom images to the cluster to run them.

 Note: We use Cargo workspaces to manage the various crates spread across the Rust parts of the repo.
 However, there is one exception.
 The dataplane/eBPF crate must be kept as a standalone because it needs to re-implement the panic handler.
 All new crates should be added to the workspace, if possible.